Times and Charges

 Q. Why is the Gallery closed on Tuesdays?

-Closing the Gallery one day a week ensures the Gallery maintains quality of exhibitions and accompanying programs, and allows Gallery staff to accomplish tasks such as major work installation and collection care, minimising disruption to visitors on the other six days of the week.
+A. Closing the Gallery one day a week ensures the Gallery maintains the quality of exhibitions and accompanying programs, and allows Gallery staff to accomplish tasks such as major work installation and collection care, minimising disruption to visitors on the other six days of the week.
 Tuesday closure means the Gallery can remain open all weekend and on public holiday Mondays, so as not to impact visitors' enjoyment of the Gallery over long weekends.
 In major cities overseas most cultural institutions close one day a week, for example the Louvre and Musée d'Orsay in Paris and the Metropolitan Museum of Art and the Museum of Modern Art (MoMA) in New York.
 In Australia, the National Gallery of Victoria (NGV) Australia is closed on Mondays and the NGV International on Tuesday.

 Exhibitions and Events